WMI-PPT/Project-of-Master-Vit-co-occurrence-matrices-/README.md

 Output:
 Gray-level normalized VOI images saved in the normalized_voi/ folder as .nii.gz

-3. For the Calculate the co-occurrence matrix :
+3. For the Calculate the co-occurrence matrix.py :
 Description:
 This script computes the GLCM (Gray Level Co-occurrence Matrix) features for each axial slice in the normalized VOIs.
 It extracts 4-direction GLCMs, flattens them into fixed-length vectors, and saves them in .npz format.
 A corresponding CSV is also generated for training input.
 Input: